 What Does al Forno Style Mean

 The term “al Forno” translates from Italian as “baked” which includes dishes like pizza, pasta dishes, lasagna, and bread like focaccia.
-Rigatoni al Forno is explicitly refers to baked rigatoni (or baked ziti) which includes rigatoni, a delicious meat sauce, and topped with melted cheese.
+Pasta al forno explicitly refers to a baked pasta.
+Common types of pasta al forno are rigatoni al forno, baked ziti, and lasagna al forno.
+This rigatoni al form is made with rigatoni, a delicious meat sauce, and topped with melted cheese.

 Key Ingredients and Substitutions